Oseluoname-Iyobhebhe/U.S.-Voter-Turnout-A-Four-Cycle-Analysis-2012-2024-/README.md

 - Policymakers should conduct state-level assessments to identify unique challenges—whether logistical, legal, or social—that prevent eligible voters from participating and implement targeted interventions accordingly.

 ### Limitations
-- Some states may report voter eligibility and turnout data differently, leading to inconsistencies in the analysis.

-- While trends were identified, we cannot directly prove that factors like felon disenfranchisement or noncitizen percentages cause lower voter turnout.
+- The analysis did not account for differences in state populations.
+Since larger states may face more logistical challenges in voter mobilization and smaller states might have higher engagement percentages, this omission limits the ability to fully contextualize turnout differences.

+- While the analysis identifies relationships between voter turnout and ineligibility factors (e.g., felony disenfranchisement), it does not establish direct causation.
+Other socio-political and economic factors may also influence turnout.

+- The dataset may not capture all nuances of voter participation, such as same-day registration impacts, changes in voter ID laws, or grassroots mobilization efforts.

-- Socioeconomic conditions, voter suppression laws, and political climate were not fully accounted for, though they likely impact turnout.
+- Factors like candidate popularity, political events, and policy changes unique to each election cycle were not included, though they likely played a role in turnout fluctuations.

-- Findings apply at the state level but may not reflect local variations within states, such as urban vs. rural differences.

-- Turnout can be influenced by specific candidates, key issues, or major events in a given election year, which were not isolated in this study.

-- Self-reported or administrative voting records may not capture unregistered eligible voters or other hidden barriers to participation.

 ### References
 United States Elections Project(n.d).Retrieved from https://www.electproject.org/